r-lib/devtools/README.md

 * `wd()` changes the working directory to a path relative to the package root.

-## Development mode

-Calling `dev_mode()` will switch your version of R into "development mode".
-In this mode, R will install packages to `~/R-dev`.
-This is useful to avoid clobbering the existing versions of CRAN packages that you need for other tasks.
-Calling `dev_mode()` again will turn development mode off, and return you to your default library setup.

 ## Other tips

 I recommend adding the following code to your `.Rprofile`: